redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 >     const product = Product.find(1)
 >     const categories = product.categories.all()

 The only other terminology to keep in mind are the terms *model* and *record*.
 A *model* is the name for the class that represents one database table.
 The example above has three models: User, Post and Comment.
-Prisma also calls each database table declaration in their `schema.prisma` declaration file a "model", but when we refer to a "model" in this doc it will mean the class that extends `RedwoodRecord`.
+Prisma also calls each database-table declaration in their `schema.prisma` declaration file a "model", but when we refer to a "model" in this doc it will mean the class that extends `RedwoodRecord`.
 A *record* is a single instance of our model that now represents a single row of data in the database.

 So: I use the User model to find a given user in the database, and, assuming they are found, I now have a single user record (an instance of the User model).